 - Just be aware that you’ll still need an agent to have access to the bulk of our projects.
 We only dip into the unrepped pool on rare occasions, and only hold open casting calls for specific purposes.

-Remember, we’re a casting and development company, not a talent agency.
-We don’t represent actors; we work with producers and directors, and we mainly hire actors through talent agencies.
-We appreciate your respect for our time and know we’ll be working with you in the future.
+Remember, we’re a casting company, not a talent agency.
+We don’t represent or earn commissions from actors; we’re paid by producers to provide casting services, and we mainly source professional actors through talent agencies.

 Latest Blog Post